brinza888/Local-Chat/README.md

   - Admin commands can execute only users with admin permissions
     - ### 5.1 Default commands
       - setnick [new_nick] - change user's nick to "new_nick"
-      - list - returns nicks of online users
+      - list - returns nicks of users who are online
     - ### 5.2 Admin commands
       - admin [nick] - give admin permissions to user with nick "nick"
-      - ban [nick] - ban user's IP address whose nick is "nick" and kick this user from server
+      - ban [ip] - ban given IP address and kick user with this IP from server
-      - banip  [ip] - ban IP "ip" (use if user not online, but you know his IP)
-      - unban [ip] - unban IP "ip" (you cant unban user by nick)
+      - unban [ip] - unban given IP
 ---
 Created by Brinza Bezerukoff
 Vk: vk.com/brinza888